 Evaluation criteria: Demonstrates performance beyond job requirement in rendering patient care.
 Demonstrates participation in nursing programs, committees, or projects contributing to emergency nursing practice.

 This award honors a nurse who has made significant contributions to the education of colleagues, EMS personnel, other health care disciplines and / or community partners

 Evaluation criteria: demonstrates educational expertise in emergency nursing, EMS, other health care disciplines and / or community partners.
 Serves as a mentor, preceptor, or instructor and as a role model for others.
 This can include as a lecturer at educational meetings and / or publishes in a nursing journal, textbook, or newsletter.

-Nominations will be submitted to the CTENA Board at the September or October board meeting prior to ASCEND.
-A majority vote of the CTENA board members present will decide the award recipients.
+Nominations should be submitted to the CTENA President, Heather Deming at email@example.com, by September 30.
+Write a short description of how the nominee meets the criteria listed in the awards above.
+A majority vote of the CTENA board members will decide the award recipients.
 These awards are given during the ASCEND symposium each fall.